AlduinoCalderon/ScientificDataIntegrationSystem/README.md

 # Scientific Data Integration System

 ## Project Overview
-This repository contains a Java-based solution for automating the conversion of JSON files to CSV files for the Scientometrics Department at the university.
+This repository contains a Java-based solution for automating the conversion of JSON files to CSV files for the Scientometrics Department.
 The project aims to reduce information integration time while maintaining data quality, replacing a previously manual process.

 ## Project Context
-Beatriz Solórzano, a Computer Systems Administration graduate working at a university, has been hired by the Scientometrics Department to automate their data integration process.
+Beatriz Solórzano, a Computer Systems Administration graduate, has been hired by the Scientometrics Department to automate their data integration process.
 The project involves developing a Java application to convert scientific production data from JSON format to CSV, streamlining the generation of bi-monthly scientific production reports.

 ## Project Structure
 - `docs/` - Project documentation
   - `SCRUM_Concepts.md` - Documentation of SCRUM methodology
   - `File_Formats.md` - Documentation of JSON and CSV characteristics
   - `Backlog.md` - Product backlog with user stories
+  - `Roadmap.md` - Project roadmap and timeline
 - `src/` - Source code for the Java application
 - `data/` - Example data files for testing

 ## Technologies
 - Java
-- JSON Libraries (to be determined)
+- JSON Processing Libraries (Jackson/Gson)
-- CSV Libraries (to be determined)
+- CSV Libraries (Apache Commons CSV)
 - Git & GitHub for version control

 ## Development Phases